kjoseph07/documentation-website/_monitoring-plugins/ad/index.md

 Choose and drag over the anomaly line chart to zoom in and see a more detailed view of an anomaly.
 {: .note }

-If you have selected multiple category fields, you can select a subset of fields to filter and sort the fields by.
+If you have set multiple category fields, you can select a subset of fields to filter and sort the fields by.
 Selecting a subset of fields lets you see the top values of one field that share a common value with another field.

 For example, if you have a detector with the category fields `ip` and `endpoint`, you can select `endpoint` in the **View by** dropdown menu.
 Then, select a specific cell to overlay the top 20 values of `ip` on the charts.
-The top `ip` is selected by default.
+The anomaly detection plugin selects the top `ip` by default.
 You can see a maximum of 5 individual time-series values at the same time.

 ![Anomaly detection results]({{site.url}}{{site.baseurl}}/images/multi-category-ad.png)